jdblischak/jdb-conda/scripts/README.md

 This directory contains utility scripts for maintaing conda packages.

+* `rerender-r-packages.R` - Helper script to identify conda-forge R packages that are missing builds and have all dependencies met.
+Rerenders the feedstocks and sends a Pull Request.

+* `delete-my-feedstocks.R` - Delete any feedstock forks that have no open Pull Requests or Issues.

 * `conda-forge-cran.R` - Helper script to identify conda-forge R
  packages that have more recent versions released on CRAN.